 Interest rate risk is the risk that changes in interest rates of debt investments will adversely affect the fair value of an investment.
-The University does not have a formal policy for managing interest rate risk for investments.
+The University's policy for managing interest rate risk attempts to match investments with expected cash requirements.